nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 #### Export PWM Channels

 Before you can use a channel it needs to be exported.
+Use these numbers to reference which pin you would like to export:

-* channel 0 = PWM0
+* 0 = PWM0
-* channel 1 = PWM1
+* 1 = PWM1

-If a Buildroot image is flashed onto C.H.I.P.
-Pro you do not need to act as root and use `sudo sh -c` with quotes around the command string.
+Depending on the image that is flashed to C.H.I.P.
+Pro, the commands used to interact with the sysfs interface will differ.
+If using a **Pro Debian based** image, you need to act as root and use `sudo sh -c` with quotes around the command string.

 **Pro (Debian)**